 This page contains outdated information and is in the process of being revised.
-New information will be posted by June 2016.
+New information will be posted by late July 2016.
 Please contact the CDL Help Desk if you have questions in the meantime.

 Following a rigorous value assessment, the Libraries on the ten UC campuses and the California Digital Library (CDL) discontinued their systemwide Taylor & Francis journals license in favor of local campus subscriptions effective January 1, 2013.
 Three important systemwide principles were the basis for the decision: achieving sustainable pricing, better aligning cost to value, and maintaining the highest quality journal content possible across a broad range of disciplines.
 Clear UC-focused value metrics by subject category combined with a structured, holistic review process encompassing all systemwide journal packages were used to inform this decision.

 A list of continuing journals and access details can be found here: